uvarc/rc-website/content/userinfo/howtos/rivanna/custom-jupyter-kernels.md

 +++

-You can create custom kernels from an Anaconda environment or a Apptainer container.
+You can create custom kernels from an Anaconda environment or an Apptainer container.
 In both cases you'll need to install the `ipykernel` package.

 # Jupyter kernel based on Anaconda environment